 Nationwide, communities reap rewards from heritage tourists

-The Civil War Trust's 2017 report on the economic benefits of battlefield preservation.
+The American Battlefield Trust's 2017 report on the economic benefits of battlefield preservation.

 Even for those most passionate about American history, the places rooted in our past can be easily taken for granted.

 Yet, in communities spanning the nation, battlefield parks deliver all the economic benefits of a factory, but without any smokestacks.
 The storied sites where significant events of the Civil War, Revolutionary War and other conflicts unfolded in real time aren’t just irreplaceable — these priceless pieces of our heritage help drive local economies, educate citizens and bring national recognition.

 In 2013, the American Battlefield Trust released its “Blue, Gray and Green” study, offering community leaders insight into the impact that heritage tourism has on their bottom line.
 Since then, the national, nonpartisan group has expanded its mission to preserve the battlefields of the Revolutionary War, War of 1812, and Civil War where crucial chapters of the American story were written.